miladrahimi/phprouter/README.md

 ```
 php composer.phar update
 ```
+#### Using VendorLoader
+If you don't use Composer you can use [VendorLoader](https://github.com/miladrahimi/vendorloader).
+This package namespaces are match with directories so it's easy to use VendorLoader.
+#### Manually
-If you don't want to use Composer (I really don't know why!) you can download the package and put its folder into your application folders.
+You can download the package and put its folder into your application folders.
 Of course in this case, your project has to follow [PSR-0](http://www.php-fig.org/psr/psr-0) or [PSR-4](http://www.php-fig.org/psr/psr-4) standards for autoloading application classes and packages.
 Or you may simply include all the package files